 None of the Library's deposits or investments are subject to concentration of credit risk, interest rate risk or foreign currency risk.
+The investments are not subject to custodial credit risk.

-Statutes authorize the Library to invest in obligations of the United States government, federal government agency obligations, repurchase agreements secured by direct government or agency obligations, certificates of deposit, banks' acceptances, commercial paper, pooled investments and municipal bonds and municipal mutual funds.
+Statutes authorize the Library to invest its operating fund investments in obligations of the United States government, federal government agency obligations, repurchase agreements secured by direct government or agency obligations, certificates of deposit, banks' acceptances, commercial paper, pooled investments and municipal bonds and municipal mutual funds.